bkio/navisworks-gltf-importer/README.md

 Therefore it is not a fast solution.
 But if you find any better solution, please let me know.

 ## How to install?
-- Go to Releases folder
+- Go to Releases section
 - Download the Release_[version].zip you prefer.
 - Unzip the zip file content to
 	- If you use Simulate C:\Program Files\Autodesk\Navisworks Simulate 2021\Plugins\GLTFImporterPlugin